Dungeon Crawler Jam 2022

 Derspeccys Dungeon

 Derspeccys Dungeon has an interesting twist where you manipulate the dungeon to advance through the levels.
 You select some tiles called Runes to place on the maps, filling gaps and revealing new paths.
-Despite this clever idea, I didn’t find the game fun to play.
-The movement is super slow, combat is just bouncing into the enemies, and the game art direction a bit too blurry for my tastes.

 Labyrinth